indigo-astronomy/indigo/indigo_drivers/ccd_simulator/README.md

 * CCD Guider Simulator (guider)
 * DSLR Simulator

 All devices are present on startup.
+Additional devices can be configured on runtime.

 ## Supported platforms